-Minimize the amount of noise, dust, odours and light emanating from port facilities to neighbouring residential communities.
+Reduce the amount of noise, dust, odour and light to which people residing close to port facilities are exposed.

 See below the criteria each port authority or Seaway corporation has to fulfill to achieve each level of performance.